Bio

 ed io sto cercando di rimanere a fuoco.

-Vincenzo Caniparoli was born in Pietrasanta, Tuscany, in 1971 and currently he lives in Sardinia.
+Vincenzo Caniparoli was born in Pietrasanta, Tuscany, in 1971.
+He currently lives and works in Sardinia.

 Statement